Chemistry is one of the three core sciences, so it’s no surprise that it’s a popular course to study in the UK.Â

 - University College London (UCL)

-While Complete University Guide’s bottom five list features much less known universities, The Guardian has actually ranked three Russell Group universities here.Â
+While Complete University Guide’s bottom five list features much less known universities, The Guardian has actually ranked a Russell Group university here.Â

-Cardiff, UCL and Nottingham have all placed at the bottom of this list, which is incredibly uncommon.
-However, we can see that each university still earned decent scores for student satisfaction and career prospects.
-This goes to show that the standard for UK universities are very high, as well as the fact that university rankings are scored based on a variety of things, including things that may not impact students much.Â
+UCL ranked 46th in the list, which is incredibly uncommon.
+However, we can see that the university still earned decent scores for student satisfaction and career prospects.
+This goes to show that the standard for UK universities is very high, as well as the fact that university rankings are scored based on a variety of things, including things that may not impact students much.Â

 While there’s not too much to say about the bottom five of the Complete University Guide, it’s worth noting that both tables agreed that the lowest-ranked university was De Montfort, which isn’t too common within university rankings.Â